 “Why flog a dead pony?”

-Naturally this just made me more determined to do the trip.
+Naturally, this just made me more determined to do the trip.
 I’ll prove them all wrong.
 Does it matter if Hewie does break down?.
 He’s small and simple, I’ll be able to repair him myself.
 I’ll write a book about the ordeal, I thought.
 Yeah, that’s a great idea, write a book.
 I thought back to one of my favourite stories, a true story by Canadian author Farley Mowat, titled The Boat That Wouldn’t Float.
 It’s the tale of a yacht the author bought with the intention to go cruising.
-The boat leaked like a sive, but he still set sail hoping to fix the numerous problems the boat had along the way, these most serious of these problems was that the boat was continually attempting to sink.
+The boat leaked like a sieve, but he still set sail hoping to fix the numerous problems the boat had along the way.
+The most serious of these problems was that the boat was continually attempting to sink.

-I suppose Hewie was a little like Farley Mowarts yacht.
-Hewie had been well cared for but had never gone through a ground up bare metal, restoration.
-He’d been repainted three different colours.
-The first was a light blue, then he was then resprayed a dark green and now the final colour a light cream.
+I suppose Hewie was a little like Farley Mowarts' yacht.
+Hewie was well cared for but had never gone through a ground-up bare metal, restoration.
+He’d been repainted in three different colours.
+The first was a light blue, then he was then resprayed a dark green and now the final colour is a light cream.
 Some of the wiring is still original.
 The engine is not the original.
 As far as the gearbox and differential go, whether they’re original or not, I don’t know.

 Hewie had started to use a lot more petrol than usual in the last couple of months.
 A strong smell of petrol was coming up into the cabin.
 When I sat at traffic lights smoke from the tappet cover and oil pipe would drift up from under the bonnet.
 If I sat too long with the engine idling at traffic lights she let out a cloud of blue smoke when I took off.
 The oil pressure would run at 40psi when the engine was started from cold.
 But once the engine warmed up and got to maximum operating temperature, the pressure would drop down to around 10psi. while idling and 30psi at normal running conditions.
 The engine was on its last leg.
 It would probably run for a lot longer if I’d just used it to go shopping in, but, a trip around Australia?
 I don’t think so.

 It was late September 2004.
-My plan was to head north to near Cairns, then drop back to Townsville, across to Mount Isa then up to Darwin.
-From Darwin down to Perth across the Nullarbor to Adelaide then Melbourne and back up the east coast through Sydney to Ballina where I was leaving from.
+My plan was to head north to near Cairns, then drop back to Townsville, across to Mount Isa, then up to Darwin.
+From Darwin down to Perth across the Nullarbor to Adelaide, then Melbourne and back up the east coast through Sydney to Ballina where I was leaving from.
 December is the beginning of the monsoon season.
 Not only is it wet but roads are often blocked due to flooding.
-I thought that I’d probably have enough problems along the way, let along getting stranded by rising flood waters.
+I thought that I’d probably have enough problems along the way, let alone getting stranded by rising flood waters.

 “You get the new engine for free but you can’t even be bothered to wait to put a new head gasket on it.
 That won’t work!” he said.